rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-deployment-brief.md

 3. Switch
 4. SAN

-!!! note

-    See also the topic on [configuring network ports](me4-overview.md#set-the-network-port-ip-addresses-via-dhcp) on controller modules.

 ## Cable the controller host ports (iSCSI)

 A host identifies an external port to which the storage system is attached.
 The external port may be a port in an I/O adapter (such as an FC HBA or ethernet NIC) in a server.